CesarPiresSevero/PythonDSP/readme.md

 ### Documentation

 Complementary documentation related to different algorithms.
-They can be output results, references, extenal links and so on.
+They can be output results, references, external links and so on.

-## Future Ideas

-Here are ranked possible improvements to the Python DSP repository:

-* Finish Encyclopedia subcontent display handler
-* Use pyTxtPad to create the Encyclopedia texts
-* Optimize real time process to run in higher frequencies
-* Implement search feature onto Encyclopedia
-* Clean and improve data files